MouseyPounds/stardew-checkup/README.md

 The app is written in Javascript and uses jQuery it is hosted on GitHub Pages at https://mouseypounds.github.io/stardew-checkup/ and the source code repository is https://github.com/MouseyPounds/stardew-checkup.
 It is released under the MIT license.

 Changelog
+*  7 Feb  2018 - v1.6 - Wiki links for social summary and additional info on current skill level
 * 29 Jan  2018 - v1.5 - Added full friendship point summary to Social section
 * 10 Sept 2017 - v1.4 - Minor bugfixes
 * 28 June 2017 - v1.3 - Added navigation links along right side (only visible after a save is loaded)
 * 27 June 2017 - v1.2 - Community Center bundle & Joja Mart form progress